 Five Colleges: Liberal Arts, Professional Schools, Science & Mathematics, National Services, and Graduate and Continuing Studies.

-30 bachelor’s degrees, nine master’s degrees, two certificates, a bachelor’s degree completion program, plus a teacher licensure program, and four ROTC programs.
+33 bachelor’s degrees, ten master’s degrees, two certificates, five bachelor’s degree completion program, plus a teacher licensure program, and four ROTC programs.

 College of Graduate and Continuing Studies